henridev/cyber-security/Chapter 6 -  The Five Nines Concept.md

-## 6.3 Incident Response
+## 3 Incident Response

-### 6.3.1 Incident Response Phases
+### 3.1 Incident Response Phases

-Incident response is the procedures that an organization follows after an event occurs outside the normal range.
-A data breach releases information to an untrusted environment.
-A data breach can occur as the result of an accidental or intentional act.
-A data breach occurs anytime an unauthorized person copies, transmits, views, steals, or accesses sensitive information.
+procedure gevolgd door organisaties wanneer een buitengewoon event plaatsvindt.

 When an incident occurs, the organization must know how to respond.

-An organization needs to develop an **incident response plan** and put together a **Computer Security Incident Response Team (CSIRT)** to manage the response.
+- An organization needs to develop an **incident response plan**
+- a **Computer Security Incident Response Team (CSIRT)** to manage the response.

 phases: